wvlet/airframe/airframe-spec/README.md

 ## Writing Unit Tests

-In AirSpec test cases are defined as functions in a class (or object) extending `AirSpec`.
+In AirSpec test cases are defined as functions in a class (or an object) extending `AirSpec`.
 All public functions (methods) in the class will be executed as test cases:

 ```scala